gorph9/skip2theingredients/README.md

 the goal: gather every recipe on earth into one open, searchable archive.

-the code is open, the taste is shared. built by the line cooks of the internet, maintained under the egg-core directive.
+the code is open, the taste is shared. built by the line cooks of the internet

 
     ~~~~~~~~